Hit-Boy: Early career and Surf Club (2007–2010)

+GOOD Music and breakthrough (2011–2013)

 While continuing to receive production credits with Zone 4, he became acquainted with rapper Kanye West and produced his 2010 GOOD Friday song, "Christmas in Harlem".
 On May 2, 2011, he signed to Kanye West's GOOD Music label as an in-house producer, allowing him to work directly with West and the label's further releases.
-West and Jay-Z's 2011 single, "Niggas in Paris" peaked at number 13 on the Billboard Hot 100, won two Grammy Awards, and received diamond certification by the RIAA.
+West and Jay-Z's 2011 single "Niggas in Paris" peaked at number five on the Billboard Hot 100, won two Grammy Awards (Best Rap Performance and Best Rap Song), and received diamond certification by the RIAA.

 On June 7, 2012, Hollis released his first single as a recording artist, "Jay-Z Interview", which was produced by Bink!.
 Later in July 2012, Hollis was featured rapping on CyHi the Prynce's mixtape Ivy League Club, on the song "Entourage".
 Hollis then released the self-produced track "Old School Caddy", which features then-GOOD Music cohort Kid Cudi.
 These two tracks appeared on his first full-length project, a mixtape titled HITstory, which was released for free download on his website.
 Also in 2012, he produced three songs from his label GOOD Music's compilation album Cruel Summer, and produced ASAP Rocky's single "Goldie".
 On December 23, 2012, Hollis secured a solo recording contract with Interscope Records (the former parent label of Zone 4), under the record label Blueprint Group, along with the L.E.P.
 Bogus Boys.
-Soon after, he tweeted: "2012 has been great to me and my fam.
-Feeling more blessed than ever.
-Excited to see what God has planned for 2013.
-TU."
 On January 23, 2013, his record label, Hits Since '87, became an imprint of Interscope.
-On June 29, 2013, parted ways with GOOD Music, but instated that he was still on good terms with West and his labelmates.
+On June 29, 2013, he parted ways with GOOD Music, but stated that he was still on good terms with West and his labelmates.

+Continued production and Half-A-Mil (2014–2019)

+Throughout this period, Hit-Boy was credited on the Billboard Hot 100-top 50 singles "Trophies" by Drake, "Clique" by GOOD Music, "Sorry" by Beyoncé, and his first to peak the chart: "Sicko Mode" by Travis Scott, among others.
+He pursued a career as a recording artist while doing so, and signed with Interscope Records to release his debut studio album, We the Plug (2013) in collaboration with his HS87 collective.

-Hollins and Los Angeles rapper Dom Kennedy released the joint mixtape Half-A-Mil EP in December 2017, subsequently adopting the name as an alias for the duo.
+Hollis and Los Angeles rapper Dom Kennedy released the joint mixtape Half-A-Mil EP in December 2017, subsequently adopting the name as an alias for the duo.
 The mixtape consisted of five songs, and was led by the single "100 Rounds".
 It was followed by the sequel, Half-A-Mil 2 on February 24, 2017, and Half-A-Mil 3 followed thereafter in August 2017.
-The mixtape only had two features; from 24hrs on "Don't Run" and Quentin Miller on the tracks "Might as Well" and "In The Hills".
 Their debut collaborative album, Courtesy of Half-a-Mil was released in November of that year.

+He guest appeared alongside Roddy Ricch on Nipsey Hussle's 2019 single "Racks in the Middle", which won Best Rap Performance at the 62nd Annual Grammy Awards.